dell/csm-docs/content/v1/features/powerscale.md

 We support CustomTopology which enables users to apply labels for nodes - "csi-isilon.dellemc.com/XX.XX.XX.XX=csi-isilon.dellemc.com" and expect the labels to be honored by the driver.

-When “enableCustomTopology” is set to “true”, CSI driver fetches custom labels “csi-isilon.dellemc.com/XX.XX.XX.XX=csi-isilon.dellemc.com” applied on worker nodes, and use them to initialize node pod with custom PowerScale FQDN/IP.
+When “enableCustomTopology” is set to “true”, the CSI driver fetches custom labels “csi-isilon.dellemc.com/XX.XX.XX.XX=csi-isilon.dellemc.com” applied on worker nodes, and use them to initialize node pod with custom PowerScale FQDN/IP.

 **Note:** Only a single cluster can be configured as part of secret.json for custom topology.

 ### Topology Usage

 To utilize the Topology feature, create a custom `StorageClass` with `volumeBindingMode` set to `WaitForFirstConsumer` and specify the desired topology labels within `allowedTopologies` field of this custom storage class.
-This ensures that Pod scheduling takes advantage of the topology and the selected node has access to provisioned volumes.
+This ensures that the Pod schedule takes advantage of the topology and the selected node has access to provisioned volumes.

+**Note:** Whenever a new storage cluster is being added in secret, even though it is dynamic, the new storage cluster IP address-related label is not added to worker nodes dynamically.
+The user has to spin off (bounce) driver-related pods (controller and node pods) in order to apply newly added information to be reflected in worker nodes.

 **Storage Class Example with Topology Support:**